onefoursix/sdc-k8s-deployment-with-custom-config/README.md

 An approach that offers greater flexibility than the examples above is to dynamically mount an <code>sdc.properties</code> file from a Volume at deployment time.
 One way to do that is to store an <code>sdc.properties</code> file in a configMap and to Volume Mount the configMap into the SDC container, overwriting the default <code>sdc.properties</code> file included with the image.

-As mentioned above, when using this technique, the configMap's representation of <code>sdc.properties</code> will be read-only, so one can't use any <code>SDC_CONF_</code> prefixed environment variables in the SDC deployment; all custom properties values for properties defined in <code>sdc.properties</code> need to be set in the  configMap (though one can still set <code>SDC_JAVA_OPTS</code> in the environment as that is a "pure" environment variable used by SDC).
+As mentioned above, when using this technique, the configMap's representation of <code>sdc.properties</code> will be read-only, so one can't use any <code>SDC_CONF_</code> prefixed environment variables in the SDC deployment; all custom property values for properties defined in <code>sdc.properties</code> need to be set in the  configMap (though one can still set <code>SDC_JAVA_OPTS</code> in the environment as that is a "pure" environment variable used by SDC).

 This example uses one monolithic <code>sdc.properties</code> file stored in a single configMap.
 Start by copying a clean <code>sdc.properties</code> file to a local working directory.
 Set all property values you want for a given deployment.
 For this example I will set these properties within the file (along with all the other properties already in the file):